tommycs127/yumcha/README.md

 #### Tone Information Loss during Conversion

-Some schemes include specialized markers for tone sandhi—such as the Sidney Lau scheme, which uses `1°` for the high-flat tone and `1` for the high-falling tone—Yumcha treats these as having the same tone register and name.
+Some schemes include specialized markers for different tone contour—such as the Sidney Lau scheme, which uses `1°` for the high-flat tone and `1` for the high-falling tone—Yumcha treats these as having the same tone register and name.
 Consequently, precise information regarding these tonal distinctions may be lost during the scheme-to-scheme conversion.

 #### Unrepresentable Syllables